yaksetig/Enygma/enygma_dvp/formal_methods/tamarin-prover/README.md

       game-based reasoning or explicit equational modelling of commitment hiding.

-  Abstraction of zk_prove:
+## Abstraction of zk_prove:

-    zk_prove(tx_id, commit_a, commit_b) abstracts a proof
-    system assumed to be sound, binding to all three public inputs, and non-malleable.
+    zk_prove(tx_id, commit_a, commit_b) abstracts a proof system assumed to be sound, binding to all three public inputs, and non-malleable.
 It stands in for a proof of knowledge that:
       * commit_a opens to Alice's input note,
       * commit_b is the correct commitment for Bob,
       * the nullifier is correctly derived from Alice's spend key and her note's serial number,
       * balance conservation holds (discharged in Lean).

   Because zk_prove has no equations in this model, the Dolev-Yao adversary cannot construct a zk_prove term except by replay.

-  Naming conventions:
-    * spend_pk_A / spend_pk_B : h(spend_sk_X), the payment address
-      (hash-derived, not a raw public key).
-    * view_pk_B             : pk(view_sk_B), Bob's viewing public
-      key used for asymmetric encryption of the shared secret.
-    * commit_X              : note_commit(...), the chain-level
-      commitment to a note.
-    * salt_X                : blinding randomness in the commitment.
-    * amount_X              : the note value.
-    * serial_X              : chain-assigned tree index used as
-      nullifier-derivation input.
-    * shared_secret         : ephemeral secret Alice generates per
-      transaction, encapsulated under view_pk_B.
-    * ctxt                  : aenc(shared_secret, view_pk_B).
-    * k / salt_b   : AEAD key / commitment-salt derived
-      from shared_secret.
-    * enc_tx_data           : AEAD-encrypted memo carrying
-      (tx_id, token_id, amount_b) for Bob.
-    * zkp              : zk_prove(...) term.
-*/